- ImageMagick Examples Preface and Index

 Of course, if the two separated parts of the animation are not actually

 related, then they do not need to be time synchronized.
-Another
+Another alternative is

 This particular animation however cannot be split up into separate time